 y no veo el campanario

-This version of Pepe Marchena features successively higher notes in the repetion of the first line of verse.
-In the second sung line, he reaches the seventh degree and in the third sung line he pushes up to the tonic.
-It might be said that this is the classic way to sing this soleá of Joaquín, at least in the first sung lines.
+Pepe Marchena in 1944 with Paquito Simón (third fret por arriba).
+He sings successively higher notes in the repetion of the first line of verse.
+In the second sung line he reaches the seventh degree and in the third sung line he pushes up to the tonic.
+It could be said that this is the classic way to sing this soleá of Joaquín, at least in the first sung lines.

 Se sacude y luego